comsystan/comsystanj/description/img2-description.md

 - For binary 8-bit images
 - Classical pair wise occurrence counting
 - Binary [0, >0] algorithm
-- Computation times can be lowered by decreasing the probability (% of randomly chosen image pixel)
+- Computation times can be lowered by decreasing the Pixel% (% of randomly chosen image pixel)
 - or by using a fixed grid estimation of summing up squared counts
 - The number of boxes with distinct sizes according to the power of 2 can be set
 - Linear regression parameters can be set